 From there, it’s not far to Lake View Cemetery and Volunteer Park.
 As the final resting place of actors and martial arts legends Bruce and Brandon Lee, the cemetery sees its fair share of tourists eager to view the graves and pay their respects.

 The park houses the Volunteer Park Conservatory and Asian Art Museum, one of the three locations of the Seattle Art Museum.
 The small conservatory only costs a few bucks and has a particularly impressive cactus room.
-The Asian Art Museum is one of Capitol Hill’s top cultural attractions and will reopen in early 2020 after renovations.
+The Asian Art Museum, located in a 1930s Art Deco building, is one of Capitol Hill’s top cultural attractions.

 Volunteer Park also boasts killer views of the Space Needle.
 Head up to the Water Tower Observation Deck for the best backdrop for your Instagram photos!